Bundesbank warns against euro zone transfer union

 "The incentives for appropriate fiscal policy are also further reduced by secondary market (bond) purchases," it added.

-"It is probably to be expected that the contribution of private creditors in the framework of the whole package will remain very limited," the German central bank said, noting that "a good deal" of Greece's sovereign debt is already in public sector hands.

-Turning to Germany, the Bundesbank stuck to its forecast for growth of around 3 percent this year, despite the economy expanding by just 0.1 percent in the second quarter.
+Individual countries should primarily deal themselves with the consequences of unsolid fiscal policy, rather than these being divided among the bloc or dealt with in a transfer union, the central bank said.

-"The low growth in the second quarter is in itself not evidence that the German economy has so far suffered markedly from the weakening of foreign demand and the uncertainty that has recently increased with regard to the situation on financial markets in connection with the debt problems in the euro zone and the United States," it said.
+Turning to Germany, it added: "The low growth in the second quarter is in itself not evidence that the German economy has so far suffered markedly from the weakening of foreign demand and the uncertainty that has recently increased with regard to the situation on financial markets in connection with the debt problems in the euro zone and the United States."

 "However, there are appreciable risks concerning this."